hejsekvojtech/hackintosh/README.md

 ### How to
 1) Disable SIP by rebooting into recovery mode, then go to Utilities > Terminal and type `csrutil disable` and then `reboot`
 2) Open Terminal and type `sudo mount -uw /` and your password, this remounts System as read-write
-3) Now we will be altering the CPU model string, in this step you'll need to know what language is your macOS in.
-If it's American english, your language code will be `en`, for British it's `en_GB` etc.. because following command has a placeholder for your language code
+3) Now we will be altering the CPU model string, in this step you'll need to know what language is your macOS in because following command has a placeholder for your language code.
+If it's American english, your language code would be `en`, for British it's `en_GB` etc..

 ```
 cp /System/Library/PrivateFrameworks/AppleSystemInfo.framework/Versions/A/Resources/<YOUR LANGUAGE CODE>.lproj/Processors.strings ~/Desktop/